 What To Do if You Encounter a Scorpion?

-What to do if you encounter a scorpion varies, depending on where you find it.
-While all scorpions are venomous, they generally avoid people, and most are not deadly to healthy adults.
+What you should do if you encounter a scorpion varies, depending on where you find it.
+While all scorpions are “poisonous,” they generally avoid people, and most are not deadly to healthy adults.
 Wear protective clothing like closed-toe shoes, long sleeves, and long pants if hiking or camping in scorpion country.
-Avoid rocky areas, fallen logs, and dense vegetation.
+Avoid rocky areas, fallen logs, and dense vegetation where many types of scorpions like to hide.
 Clear a wide swath of brush, rocks, leaf litter, sticks, and debris around your campsite.
 Use a tent with a built-in ground sheet, or sleep on a raised cot.
-While you deserve to enjoy the outdoors, you’re stepping into their natural environment where their role as both predator and prey is important.
+While you deserve to enjoy the outdoors, remember that you’re stepping into their natural environment where their role as both predator and prey is important.